Understand and Overcome People Pleasing

 People pleasing often brings immediate relief.

 By accommodating others, avoiding disappointment, saying yes when you mean no, or prioritizing other people's needs over your own, you temporarily reduce the risk of rejection, disapproval, or conflict.
+The anxiety and the stress induced by this uncertainty disappear for a little while.

-The difficulty is that our brain is much better at detecting immediate acceptance than delayed consequences.
+The difficulty is that our brain is much better at detecting immediate relief than delayed consequences.
 Because the comfort of keeping everyone happy is felt today, the brain interprets the strategy as effective and reinforces it.
 The costs often emerge later through resentment, exhaustion, loss of identity, unmet needs, one-sided relationships, and a growing sense of disconnection from yourself.

-The pattern therefore creates a powerful illusion: it feels protective because it preserves connection now, while quietly eroding authenticity and self-respect over time.
+The pattern therefore creates a powerful illusion: it feels protective because it preserves connection now, while quietly eroding your authenticity and self-respect over time.

 The Hidden Costs of People-Pleasing